Phase two discretionary Council Tax Rebate Grant

-Our partners at Anglia Revenues Partnership will be writing to households identified as care leavers and placed into a new tenancy from April 2022 or having previously been in temporary accommodation and then placed into a new tenancy by our housing team since April 2022.
-West Suffolk Council will write to the occupant of registered Houses of Multiple Occupancy.
-You do not have to wait for this letter however to apply.
+Our partners at Anglia Revenues Partnership wrote to households identified as care leavers and placed into a new tenancy from April 2022 or having previously been in temporary accommodation and then placed into a new tenancy by our housing team since April 2022.
+West Suffolk Council wrote to the occupant of registered Houses of Multiple Occupancy.

 Some of your questions answered

 Below are some of the answers to questions we and other councils have asked Government on your behalf, plus information from the Government guidance.

 Can councils make payment to a third party?